-Joey built his house (in my mind by hand, but maybe not).
+Joey built his house by hand, at least in my mind.
 It was part lodge, part house, in natural woods with an open floor plan, and views to the surrounding countryside.
 By contrast, our house arrived on a tractor trailer in two halves that were snapped together creating a rabbit warren of small rooms with flimsy walls.
 We looked out on our neighbors in a suburban track development.
 We had puke-colored carpet that scratched our skin during wrestling matches.
 No natural hardwood floors for us.

 Joey's skills seemed practical.
 With his forestry degree, he could identify trees and tell stories about them.
 What could be cooler than that?
 And, he knew how to grow trees - lots of them.
 People paid for his skill.
 My dad delivered fuel oil, ancient trees in liquid form.